Have you noticed a change in your attention span over the last 10 years? (I have.)

 Multi-tasking for some has become a new activity in and of itself.
 Some employers even require “multi-tasking” as a skill.
 And most multi-taskers out there truly believe they can efficiently handle several tasks at the same time.
 But is it really possible?
 We’d like to think so.
 Except that the scientific research on the subject is categorical: human beings are not physiologically wired (at this point in time) to perform more than one task at the time.
 It is simply neurologically impossible.

 Cliff Nass, author of "The Man Who Lied to His Laptop" and professor of communications at Stanford University in California, has studied the brains of serial multi-taskers and the results of his research are unequivocal: multitasking is a myth.
 This is what he says:

 More like multi-switching if you will.

-He goes on to say that although multi-taskers believe they can focus on one task at the time if they choose to, the research proves otherwise.
-In fact it shows that so-called multi-taskers are lousy at single-tasking!
+He goes on to say that although multi-taskers believe they can focus on one task at the time if they choose to, the research proves otherwise: multi-taskers are lousy at single-tasking!
 Their brains are so used to quickly hopping from task to task that they have lost the ability to focus on any one task fully (even when they want to).

 What's Happening to Our Brain?

 God only knows!
 All this could seem worrisome.
 Or it is just part of our evolution as a species?
 I do believe the internet is changing our brains, I can feel it in myself.
 And apparently I am not the only one.
 In his book The Shallows – What the Internet is Doing to Our Brains, Nicholas Carr writes: